 - will biodegrade in 15 days in landfill

 So why do others contain plastic?
 We don’t know why other brands choose profit over sustainability, but the public is sending a strong message that will soon become impossible to ignore: We don’t want plastic.

 When you’re trying to do the right thing for the planet, it’s easy to find yourself in an endless stream of information, so we want to cut to the facts.
 Here’s what you’ve been asking us, and what you need to know:

 Do your wipes biodegrade, even in landfill?

 Yes, in just 15 days!
 We test our wipes to make sure we’re delivering the most accurate information possible.
 In our last round of testing, we tested our wipes according to the conditions described in ASTM D5511 Standard Test Method for Determining Anaerobic Biodegradation of Plastic Materials Under High-Solids Anaerobic-Digestion Conditions (2018).
 This standard is recognised as the most appropriate to simulate landfill conditions.
 It is a high-solids anaerobic digestion test, it is a stationary (no mixing) and dry (>20% solids) fermentation, thereby simulating landfill conditions.

 Can I compost your wipes?

 Yes (again)!
-Wipes used for anything except dirty nappy changes can be home composted, and you can dispose of them with your garden waste.
+Wipes used for anything except dirty nappy changes can be home composted, and you can dispose of them with your garden waste in your home composter.
 They’ll take a little longer than 15 days this way, but will still break down completely.

 Why don’t Huggies and Pampers make biodegradable wipes?